What Is a P45? P45 and Umbrella Companies Explained

 When you leave one umbrella company, they issue you a P45.
 You give that P45 to your new umbrella company when you join.
 The new umbrella uses it to pick up your payroll where the last one left off.
 If you don’t have a P45, you fill in a new starter declaration instead.

-If there's a delay, your new umbrella uses a starter declaration temporarily.
+If there is a delay, your new umbrella uses a starter declaration temporarily.
 Once your P45 arrives, hand it over.
-They'll update your payroll and adjust any tax paid under the wrong code.
+They will update your payroll and adjust any tax paid under the wrong code.

 Read our switching umbrella companies guide for the full process of moving between providers.